Urge your state to pass a Green Amendment today

 Encroachments onto our environment are becoming all too common.
 Much of the damage done is irreparable, often impacting large segments of the population for extended periods of time, and done with seemingly little or no recourse for the affected parties.
 When current laws and regulations have been unsuccessful at preventing environmental harm, stronger, more meaningful legislation is required that would ensure the public health and safety of not just present, but future generations.

-A campaign is beginning, For the Generations, to motivate citizens to demand and secure high level Constitutional Environmental Rights in their states, and in doing so, provide the people with the legal framework to combat actions that violate their right to healthy environment.
+Green Amendments For the Generations motivates communities to demand and secure high level Constitutional Environmental Rights in their states, and in doing so, provide the people with the legal framework to combat actions that violate their right to a healthy environment.

 On May 18, 1971, The Pennsylvania Supreme Court established in Article 1, Section 27 of the Pennsylvania Constitution that:

 “The people have a right to clean air, pure water, and to the preservation of the natural, scenic, historic and esthetic values of the environment.
 Pennsylvania’s public natural resources are the common property of all the people, including generations yet to come.
 As trustee of these resources, the Commonwealth shall conserve and maintain them for the benefit of all the people.”